numpy/numpy/doc/neps/nep-0054-simd-cpp-highway.rst

   contributor, and other social aspects,
 - Key technical differences and constraints that may impact NumPy's internal design or performance,
-- Build system related aspects and impact on our plans for upstreaming CPU and compiler feature detection and multi-target library building into Meson,
+- Build system related aspects,
 - Release timing related aspects.

 Out of scope (at least for now) is revisiting other aspects of our current SIMD